sdruskat/de-rse-ots-2017/slides.md

 ## Software in science

-At least: an (informal) title!
+At least: an (informal) job title!

 ## <span style="color:green;">Research Software Engineer</span> (RSE)

 <img src="./img/unicorn.png" style="border:0; background-color:transparent; width: 20%; height: auto;">

 Note:
-This all sounds very bleak, doesn't it!
+This all **sounds very bleak**, doesn't it!
-Well, at least there is a silver lining with reagrd to one of these issues, namely an informal job title: Research Software Engineer!
+Well, at least there is **a silver lining with regard to one of these issues**, namely an informal job title: Research Software Engineer!